Thomsch/checker-pdg/README.md

 # Flexeme PDG Extractor

-`PdgExtractor` analyze a Java file and extracts a Flexeme-compatible PDG graph with dataflow and nameflow.
+`PdgExtractor` analyze a Java file and extracts a Flexeme-compatible PDG with dataflow and nameflow.

 ### Usage
 1. Run `./gradlew shadowJar` to build the jar file.